2017 Carolina Panthers season

-The 2017 season was the Carolina Panthers' 23rd in the National Football League and their seventh under head coach Ron Rivera.
+The 2017 season was the Carolina Panthers' 23rd in the National Football League (NFL) and their seventh under head coach Ron Rivera.
 During the offseason, the team's notable free agent signings included Matt Kalil, Captain Munnerlyn and veteran Julius Peppers.
 Peppers previously spent his first eight seasons with the Panthers, appearing in Super Bowl XXXVIII with them.
 On July 17, 2017, the team announced Dave Gettleman had been relieved as general manager.
-His predecessor, Marty Hurney, was hired as interim GM a day later.
+His predecessor, Marty Hurney, was hired as interim general manager a day later.
 For the first time since 2011, the Panthers did not play the Seattle Seahawks during the regular season.
 The Panthers rebounded after a disappointing 2016 campaign, where they were the defending NFC champions but finished 6–10 and last in the NFC South.
 2017 saw the Panthers qualify for the playoffs with an 11–5 record.
 However, they lost to the Saints 31–26 in the Wild Card round.

+As of the 2024 season, this represents the most recent season that the Panthers qualified for the playoffs, making it 7 consecutive seasons that they have failed to do so, as well as the most recent winning season for the Panthers.
+The Panthers' 7 consecutive seasons not making the playoffs is a team record.